General Questions

 Special Occasions

-We do not offer travel insurance.
 It is your responsibility always to have one when you travel.

-We have the required Flying Doctors coverage during your safari in Tanzania, but this is not a replacement for your individual, personal and separate, comprehensive travel insurance.
+Some have the required Flying Doctors coverage during your safari in Tanzania, but this is not a replacement for your individual, personal and separate, comprehensive travel insurance.

 All guests are required to take out travel insurance before a trip.
 This is in your best interests.
 The minimum cover should cover the following three situations:

-• Repatriation
+- Repatriation

-• Medical Cover and Evacuation
+- Medical Cover and Evacuation

-• Travel Changes and/or Cancellation Cover
+- Travel Changes and/or Cancellation Cover

 All guests should use reputable insurance companies from within their own home country.

-If your international flight is delayed or a flight schedule changes, we may be required to change your accommodations, internal flights, transfers, etc. The additional expenses incurred due to the flight delay or rescheduling will be your, or your travel insurance’s, responsibility.
+If your international flight is delayed or a flight schedule changes, it may be required to change your accommodations, internal flights, transfers, etc. The additional expenses incurred due to the flight delay or rescheduling will be your, or your travel insurance’s, responsibility.

 This is also one of the reasons we require all guests to have personal, comprehensive travel insurance from which they can apply for reimbursements for their extra expenses in this situation.